pieter-van-prooijen/clojure-embedded-kafka-bindings/README.md

 # embedded-kafka

-A Clojure library designed to ... well, that part is up to you.
+A library  to embed Kafka as a component into your program and to use it for integration tests.

 ## Usage